flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

 def gpu_available() -> bool:
    return torch.cuda.is_available() # returns True if CUDA (provided by a GPU) is available
 ```
-### How it works?
+### How it works

 ![](https://raw.githubusercontent.com/flyteorg/static-resources/main/flyte/deployment/gpus/generic_gpu_access.png)

-When this task is evaluated, `flyteproller` injects a [toleration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) in the pod spec:
+When this task is evaluated, `flytepropeller` injects a [toleration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) in the pod spec:

 ```yaml
 tolerations:    nvidia.com/gpu:NoSchedule op=Exists